mscgenjs/mscgenjs-cli/README.md

 [![GPL-3.0](https://img.shields.io/badge/license-GPL--3.0-blue.svg)](LICENSE.md)

 ## What's this do?
-- It makes sequence charts (in svg, png or jpeg) from your MscGen scripts.
+- It makes sequence charts (in svg, png or jpeg) from your [MscGen][mscgen] scripts.
 From the command line.
 - It also does so for your Xù and MsGenny scripts.
 - There's a boatload of other things it can do - see below.